Kim Jee-woon: Career breakthrough (2003–2010)

-A Bittersweet Life

 In 2005, Kim wrote and directed A Bittersweet Life (2005), his first collaboration with actor Lee Byung-hun (whom he would later work with in The Good, the Bad, the Weird and I Saw the Devil).
 The film was an ultra-stylish and ultra-violent gangster and mobster picture that was both a critical and commercial success in South Korea.
+The film was released theatrically in South Korea on 1 April 2005.
+It opened on 265 screens throughout the country, and registered a total of 1,112,950 admissions by the end of its run.
 Lee Byung-hun won Best Actor at the Baeksang Arts Awards and Hwang Jung-min won a Best Supporting Actor award at Korea's Grand Bell Awards.
 Kim also won the "Action Asia Award" at the 2006 Deauville Asian Film Festival.

-The Good, The Bad, The Weird

-In 2008, Kim wrote and directed The Good, the Bad, the Weird (2008), his tribute to spaghetti westerns, westerns and western action films.
-He would re-team again with Song Kang-ho (who played "The Weird") as well as Lee Byung-hun (who played "The Bad") in the film.
+In 2008, Kim wrote and directed The Good, the Bad, the Weird (2008), his tribute to Sergio Leone's western action film The Good, the Bad and the Ugly (1966).
+He re-teamed again with Song Kang-ho (who played "The Weird") as well as Lee Byung-hun (who played "The Bad") in the film.
 The film takes place in 1930s Manchuria and chronicles the struggles of the three main characters in trying to find a piece of treasure.
 The film won an Achievement in Cinematography Award from the 2008 Asia Pacific Screen Awards, won Best Supporting Actor for Jung Woo-sung (the "Good") at the 2009 Asian Film Awards, and won Best Director and Best Special Effects at the 2008 Sitges - Catalan International Film Festival.